basecamp/local_time/CONTRIBUTING.md

 To only run the Ruby tests, open your console and run `rake test:helpers` from the project directory.

 ## Testing specific time zones
-Stubbing the browser's time zone is not possible.
-Therefore, testing for a specific time zone needs to be done manually as follows:
+Stubbing the browser's time zone is fragile.
+Although we have some automated tests for specific time zones, we also need to do some manual testing as follows:

 1. Build the project with `yarn build`.
 2. Run `yarn start`.